metrorailings/OwlBlog/content/posts/2022-week-10-insights.md

 ## Lions @ Bears

 So far, Goff is having a ball of a time out here in the cold weather.
 Little into the first quarter, Goff is throwing for nearly 10 yards an attempt.
 Disgusting.

+I think Chicago might have some serious pass rushing issues here, especially after trading away Robert Quinn.
+Trevis Gipson is apparently the only name worth anything here.

+***

+## Vikings @ Bills

+Josh Allen isn't throwing well at all.
+He looks more like vintage Josh Allen here.